The massive wave equation in asymptotically AdS spacetimes: Introduction

 The homogeneous conditions (1), (3), and (5) were considered by Ishibashi and Wald \cite{Ishibashi:2003jd, Ishibashi:2004wx}, who showed that they give rise to a well defined unitary evolution for the scalar wave, Maxwell and gravitational perturbation equations in the exact anti-de Sitter spacetime.
 This work has been extended to the Dirac equation in the work of Bachelot \cite{Bachelot}.
 These papers use methods based on self-adjoint extensions of the elliptic part of the wave operator.
 They make crucial use of properties of the exact AdS space (in particular staticity and separability) which are not shared by the general class of asymptotically AdS spaces.
-For Dirichlet boundary conditions (1), (2), the work of Holzegel \cite{Holzegel:2011qj} and Vasy \cite{Vasy} provides well posedness results for a more general class of asymptotically AdS spaces for the range $\lambda>-\frac{9}{4}$ based on energy space methods, but does not treat the other possible boundary conditions.
+For Dirichlet boundary conditions (1), (2), the work of Holzegel \cite{Holzegel:2011qj} (using energy space methods) and Vasy \cite{Vasy} (using microlocal analysis) provides well posedness results for a more general class of asymptotically AdS spaces for the range $\lambda>-\frac{9}{4}$, but does not treat the other possible boundary conditions.

 The aim of this work is to treat all of the boundary conditions (1)-(6), without making any assumptions regarding the staticity or separability of the metric.
 The natural approach is that of energy estimates, however, we are forced to confront the problem that for boundary conditions (2)-(6) we cannot expect the standard energy to be finite.
 To deal with this, we use the renormalised energy of \cite{BF}.
 We show that the natural Hilbert spaces associated with this energy are generalisations of the usual Sobolev spaces where `twisted' derivatives of the form \be \da_i f:= \rho^{-\alpha} \frac{\partial}{\partial x_i}\left( \rho^\alpha f\right) \ee are supposed to exist in a distributional sense and belong to an appropriate $L^2$ space, for some appropriately chosen $\rho$, related to the distance to the boundary.